 After passing the glacier, we had again to ford the river, but this time on foot.
 It was coming down full of huge blocks of ice, which fell from the roof of the glacier-tunnel, alternately blocking it up, and again being swept away by its force.
 Choosing a moment when the tunnel was blocked and the water shallow we pushed in to the water.
 Before we were half-way across a rushing sound made us look round, and we saw a mighty ice-laden flood sweeping down upon us.
-A rock in mid-water formed our only refuge.
-We scrambled on to it and were but just in time, for Tashee was knocked on to his knees by one of the foremost blocks as I was helping him out of the water.
+A rock in mid-water formed our only

-1 Since the passage of one of my guides, three months before.
+&lt;sup>1 Since the passage of one of my guides, three months before.

-ESCAFE FROM INUNDATION CAUSED BY THE MELITING OF A GLACIER.
+ESCAFE FROM INUNDATION CAUSED BY THE MELTING OF A GLACIER.